 Income Taxes in South Korea

 Some Americans are exempt from paying Korean taxes according to the U.S.-Korea Tax Treaty.
 Those who qualify must reside in Korea for two years or less and must be there solely for research or teaching purposes at a university, research institution, or university-operated institute.
-The Korean Tax Office has a list of institutes that are tax exempt, and they also publish a free income tax guide in English for foreigners.
-The office can be reached at (02) 738-8481.

-As an American working abroad, you will be exempt from U.S. income taxes as long as you make less than US$70,000 annually.
+As an American working abroad, you will be exempt from U.S. income taxes as long as you make less than US$96,000 annually.
 You should still file a tax return with the Internal Revenue Service.
 Even though you may not owe any money, not filing can result in huge hassles years down the line when you have long forgotten your failure to file.
 The burden will be yours to prove to the IRS that you were actually overseas at the time and that you didn't make enough money to require any tax payment.